Indonesia pins hopes on Hanover Trade Fair to draw Industry 4.0 investors | DW | 13.04.2021

 "Industries that are still active in Industry 2.0 and 3.0 could be left behind since they are not able to compete due to lower efficiency and unsteady quality control," Yudhistira said.
 "We need more linkages between Industry 4.0 and 2.0 so that there is a transfer of technology and knowledge."

-Another challenge is the lack of good-quality physical and digital infrastructure in the country, with patchy internet coverage in many areas and a lack of reliable electricity supply.
+Another challenge is the lack of good-quality physical and digital infrastructure in Indonesa, with patchy internet coverage in many areas and a lack of reliable electricity supply.

 Anne Patricia is vice president and director of PT.
 Pan Brothers Tbk, one of the largest garment companies in Indonesia, which is manufacturing clothes for brands such as H&M, as well as masks and protective gear.